mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 ## 4.1 Broad timeline:

+Expect your team to have the following deliverables over time:

 1. In less than 4 weeks, you should aim to have delivered a baseline simulator.
 2. In less than 8 weeks you should have delivered a white paper.
 3. In less than 12 weeks, you should have a command line interface DT for long term planning.